yashwanth-alapati/yashwanth-alapati.github.io/aboutme.md

 ### Let's talk?

-If you have a stimulating idea or just want to share about something we have in common shoot me a "Hello" at [yashalap6966@gmail.com](yashalap6966@gmail.com).
+If you have a stimulating idea or just want to share about something we have in common shoot me a "Hello" at [My Personal mail](mailto:yashalap6966@gmail.com).